Jalna (novel series)

-Jalna is a 16-book series of novels by the Canadian writer Mazo de la Roche.
+Jalna is a series of 16 novels by the Canadian writer Mazo de la Roche.
+It was adapted to film and two television series.

 Jalna is the name of the fictional manor house in which the Whiteoak family lives.
 The name comes from Jalna, a city in west-central India, where there was a British garrison.
 In a prequel novel, the house is built by a retired officer of the British army who served in India.
-Jalna is partly based on Benares, a house in Mississauga, Canada.
-Benares was built in the late 1850s for a retired officer of the British army who had served in India, James B. Harris.
+The house in the novels is partly based on a house called Benares in Mississauga, Canada that was built in the late 1850s for a retired officer of the British army who had served in India, James B. Harris.
 It once occupied a larger estate, upon which de la Roche lived for a time.
 "Benares" is an alternate name of Varanasi, a city in India which had a British garrison.